 Some examples: Portuguese POÇO is a well or a shaft whereas POÇA is a puddle or a pool.

 RIO is a river, whereas RIA is an estuary, the tidal entry of the sea within a river.

 Even if the divergence looks just grammatical, they are couples each term autonomous, different enough to be considered independent lexical units.
 It is the same morpheme with an obvious and easily inferred relationship: the appreciation of different measurable qualities in the real object sprout different terms.

 They become lexical couples within a paradigmatic relationship, one term feminine, the other masculine; most of the semantic tracts are shared.
 The significant distinction is quantitative, feminine representing the object with the widest or bigger surface.

 This morphological feature could well explain why LENTURA is applied to the soil (wide) whereas LENTOR is more likely to be vapour or dampness (small drops).
 However, it does not solve out why the proportions of each semantic tract differ so much.
 This proportional divergence shows a more advanced level of specialization for each term of the couple.

 There is some meaningful morphologic information not analysed yet.

-Both LENTOR and LENTURA can be explained within the following morphological sequence : LEXEME + DERIVATIVE SUFFIX + INFLECTION.
+Both LENTOR and LENTURA can be explained within the following morphological sequence : ROOT + DERIVATIVE SUFFIX + INFLECTION.